My Story with Mercury Toxicity and Recovery – Fairfield, Connecticut, June 2001 (when I became symptomatic with mercury poisoning)

 During the process of removing the amalgam fillings, particles of mercury get flushed down the sink drain and sometimes dental personnel improperly dispose of removed amalgam fillings down the drain.
 This has become one of the greatest threats to our water systems today.
 More and more mercury is also contaminating our atmosphere from the 600 coal burning industrial plants in the United States alone.
 This gets into our rainwater and contaminates our fresh and ocean waters, our soil, our wildlife, including seafood and plants.

 Understand this: There is no safe level of mercury in the body.
-The most miniscule amount of mercury causes cellular damage, including to your DNA.
+The most minuscule amount of mercury causes cellular damage, including to your DNA.
 I was surprised to learn that all seafood and fish, including farm-raised salmon and fresh Atlantic salmon is extremely mercury toxic.
 Wild Alaskan salmon is the only mercury free fish in the world today.
 (More on this in my book)

 After the correct diagnosis, I was referred to an environmental medicine doctor.
 We reviewed my symptoms and issues.
 He sent me home with a one hundred milligram capsule of DMSA (which was considered a “very low” dose as per his physician’s book, he said).
 This is a common drug used to chelate mercury out of the body cells, helping you to rid it from your body through the liver and kidneys.